telary-agency/telary-website/_posts/2025-05-09-history-data.md

 image: /assets/img/banners/photo-researca-18.avif
 ---

+Here is a quick recap on the evolution of the data world, and what were the biggest shifts.

 # Early Days (<1970/1980)

 Databases began as simple files storing data.
 This had some limitations, and as the usage of technology grew, an alternative started to emerge.